To earn your high school equivalency diploma in Pennsylvania, you will have to take and pass the four-test GED exam or the five-test HiSET exam.

 How do I register for the GED test?

 To be able to schedule your GED tests, you need to register on the GED.com website.
 You are asked to set up your account and at the portal MyGED you can schedule and pay for your test appointments.

 A similar procedure applies to the HiSET exam.
 The GED exam is (regardless of whether you take it at a testing site or online) only available in a computer-based format whereas the HiSET exam (when taken at a test center) is in most states offered on paper and on a computer.

 The GED exam includes four separate subtests in the fields of Social Studies, Mathematical Reasoning, Science, and Reasoning through Language Arts.
 The HiSET comes with five subject tests because the Language section includes separate writing and reading tests.

 The GED and HiSET exams are modular.
 You can register for, pay for, and take one of the modules at a time.

 The five HiSET tests are measured on a scale from 0 to 20 and the passing score is 8 for each test.
-Your essay must have at least a 2-score and your total result cannot be less than 45.
+Your essay must have at least a 2-score (out of 6) and your total result cannot be less than 45.
 Not all testing sites administer both testing options, so contact a testing center in your area to find out about their policy.

 Holders of the Pennsylvania Commonwealth Secondary School Diploma can be sure to qualify for better employment and the credential allows for a college education.